GMHS - Grow More Hitech SolutionsSINCE 2009

 Create pre-programmed lighting moods for different activities:

-• Movie mode — dims living room to 10%, turns off kitchen lights, closes motorized curtains
+• Movie mode — dims living room to 10%, turns off kitchen lights, closes motorized curtains (part of whole-home automation)

 • Dinner mode — warm 2700K dining light at 40%, accent lighting on, chandelier dimmed